magomimmo/modern-cljs/doc/tutorial-21.md

 * visit the above html page;
 * use the bREPL.

-We're going to pospone all this stuff to the end of this tutorial, because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the changes we did, the `Enfocus` lib is still working as
+We're going to pospone all this stuff to the end of this tutorial because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the changes we did, the `Enfocus` lib is still working as